 Note: The 43, 49, 55, 65, and 75 inch models of this TV have an IPS panel, which results in wide viewing angles.
 However, the 50, 60, and 70 inch models are expected to have a VA panel, so they should have narrower viewing angles, like the LG UN6950.

-Great reflection handling, but it's not as good as the LG UN7300.
+The reflection handling is great, but it's not as good as the LG UN7300.
 It performs well in moderately-lit rooms, but the reflections may get too distracting if there's direct sunlight on it.

 You can see our recommended settings here.